-- The terminal part of the foregut and the cephalic part of the midgut form the Duodenum - The junction of the two parts is directly distal to the origin of the liver bud - As the stomach rotates, the duodenum takes on the form of a C-shaped loop and rotates to the right - This rotation, together with rapid growth of the head of the pancreas, swings the duodenum from its initial midline position to the left side of the abdominal cavity
+The terminal part of the foregut and the cephalic part of the midgut form the Duodenum (upper cephalic and lower caudal parts).

+The junction of the two parts is directly distal to the origin of the liver bud As the stomach rotates, the duodenum takes on the form of a C-shaped loop and rotates to the right so the rotation of duodenum with the rotation of the stomach) the rotation in the right side and backwards and form the C-shaped of duodenum.

+This rotation, together with rapid growth of the head of the pancreas, swings the duodenum from its initial midline position to the left side of the abdominal cavity - With rotation the common bile duct that was in the right side become in the left side of the duodenum-

-- The duodenum and head of the pancreas press against the dorsal body wall, and the right surface of the dorsal mesoduodenum fuses with the adjacent peritoneum. - Both layers subsequently disappear, and the duodenum and head of the pancreas become fixed in a retroperitoneal position - The entire pancreas thus obtains a retroperitoneal position. - The dorsal mesoduodenum disappears entirely except in the region of the pylorus of the stomach, where a small portion of the duodenum (duodenal cap) retains its mesentery and remains intraperitoneal
+- -The duodenum and head of the pancreas press against the dorsal body wall, and the right surface of the dorsal mesoduodenum fuses with the adjacent peritoneum. - -Both layers subsequently disappear, and the duodenum and head of the pancreas become fixed in a retroperitoneal position. - -The entire pancreas thus obtains a retroperitoneal position.

 Figure 13.17 Transverse sections through the region of the duodenum at various stages of development.
-At first the duodenum and head of the pancreas are located in the median plane (A), but later they swing to the right and acquire a retroperitoneal position (B).
+At first the duodenum and head of the pancreas are located in the median plane (A), but later they swing to the right and acquire a retroperitoneal nosition (B).